bombadillo/logexplorer/README.md

 * JSON
 * XML
 * SQL
+* Anonymous code (using `CodeSnippet:` before the code)

 If a log message contains one of the data types above it will be parsed and displayed within the message text wrapped with `<pre></pre>` so that data outputs are easily identifiable.

+All data types code snippets must be at the end of the log item.
+Once a matching pattern has been found for on the types/snippets then the rest of the log message is treated as that type/snippet.

 e.g.